AdeolaMusa/Bike-Purchase-Project/README.md

 This report contains 3 pages:

+You can interact with the project [here](https://1drv.ms/x/c/b8e8fdd319a907e1/Ebg3beouaVxHuwkvlOzeNTwBkKoIOB3kNqk36A8UMPK-jw?e=n9lQ7j&nav=MTVfe0QyMTdDMzlDLTZBMkEtNEE1QS04MUQxLUY3N0EwM0E1ODVFQ30)
-Raw dataset
+- Raw dataset
-Worksheet
+- Worksheet
-Pivot table
+- Pivot table
-Dashboard
+- Dashboard

 *__Disclaimer__* : **_All dataset or report do no reprsent any Company, Institution or Country but its justa dummy dataset used to demonstrate capabilities of Excel._**